Skip to main content

 const anonymousVisitor = getVisitorCode();

-// -- Saving `visitorCode` in `global` to later re-use it
+// -- Saving `visitorCode` in `global` to re-use it later.

 global.anonymousVisitor = anonymousVisitor;

-// -- Getting some variation, assume it's variation `A`
+// -- Getting a variation, assume it's variation `A`.

 const variation = client.getFeatureFlagVariationKey(